 Readiness guidance, documents, and next steps

-Start early while licensing is being finalized
+Start early while the licensing process is being completed

 For Parents